 BLAKE NIWA Ambassador Programmes

-Applications for the 2020 BLAKE NIWA Ambassador Programme are now closed.
+Applications for the 2021/22 BLAKE NIWA Ambassador Programme are now open.

 NIWA is proud to partner with The Sir Peter Blake Trust to provide opportunities for young New Zealanders (18 – 25 years) through the Blake Ambassador Programme.